Forbes Marshall

-Forbes Marshall is a leading multinational engineering company, specializing in steam engineering and control instrumentation.
-The company manufactures steam engineering and control instrumentation products.
+Forbes Marshall is a multinational engineering company.
+It specializes in and manufactures steam engineering and control instrumentation products.

 History

-What is now the Forbes Marshall group, finds its origins in a trading company set up by J N Marshall in 1926 to supply textile accessories to the textile industry in Ahmedabad, Gujarat, India.
-Forbes Marshall started distribution of steam engineering products in 1946.
+Forbes Marshall (now, Forbes Marshall Group) was originated as a trading company.
+It was set up by J N Marshall in 1926.
+It started supplying textile accessories to the textile industry in Ahmedabad, Gujarat, India.
+It started distribution of steam engineering products in 1946.
 The first factory for the manufacture of steam products was set up in Kasarwadi, Pune in 1958.
 In 1962 the company entered the control instrumentation business.